Today, through the marvel of modern medicine, we can do heart bypasses, heart transplants and install artificial hearts.

 Discipleship is the methodology God has ordained for us to change our hearts.
 But because discipleship is so challenging and so demanding, we’re tempted to avoid the Gospel’s call.
 Sometimes it seems like there are many believers and just a few disciples.

 Nothing but discipleship is an acceptable response to His sacrifice on the cross for me.

 1) A true disciple will love Jesus Christ above all.

 “Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.”

-“It never cost a disciple anything to follow Jesus; to talk about cost when you are in love with someone is an insult.”
+“It never cost a disciple anything to follow Jesus; to talk about cost when you are in love with Him is an insult.”

 2) A true disciple must deny himself.